rharris115-zz/benchmark_spring_boot/README.md

 The requests and responses were over a home LAN with Ethernet cable connections and other traffic minimised.
 # Services
 Three service configurations were used for the evaluation.
-An asynchronous Java server evaluation was provided as a basis for configuration along with two Python services.
+An asynchronous Java service was provided as a basis of comparison with the two Python services.
 ## Java Spring Boot and Tomcat
 The service was implemented to enable asynchronous operation.
-Other implementation details were left to default settings.
+Other implementation details were left as default.
 ## Python Flask and Werkzeug
-The default development service of Flask.
+The default development service of Flask with debug disabled.
 ## Python Flask and Gunicorn
-The server was run with `(2 * N(core)) + 1` workers as suggested by Gunicorn's documentation.
-Additionally, two threads per worker were specified.
+Gunicorn was run with `(2 * N(core)) + 1` workers as suggested by Gunicorn's documentation.
+Additionally, two threads per worker were specified to support i/o limited operations.
 # End Points
 ## "/hello"
 A basic "Hello World" endpoint.